colorcube/Linux-on-Honor-Magicbook-14-Pro/README.md

 ### 3. Screen brightness

+With some kernel version a weird device is present which changes screen brightnes.
-Disable a weird device which causes the screen to go dark and to full brightness:
+Disable the weird device which causes the screen to go dark and to full brightness:

 Add a udev rule to disable the device by adding following file: [/etc/udev/rules.d/99-ignore-touchpad-device.rules](etc/udev/rules.d/99-ignore-touchpad-device.rules)